AP-CSPrinciples/CSP-using_Python/source/Python/Python_Basics.md

 ## Variables and Data Types

-In Python, **variables** are used to store data, which can be used and manipulated throughout a program. **Data types** specify the kind of value a variable holds, determining what operations can be performed on it.
-Python automatically assigns a data type based on the value assigned to a variable.
+In Python, **variables** are used to store data, which can be used and manipulated throughout a program. **Data types** specify the kind of value a variable holds, determining what operations can be performed on it. <mark>Python automatically assigns a data type based on the value assigned to a variable</mark>.

 **Python Variables**
 A **variable** is essentially a name given to a memory location where data is stored.
-In Python, you don’t need to declare the data type of a variable; you just assign a value to it, and Python infers the type.
+In Python, you **do not** need to declare the data type of a variable; you just assign a value to it, and Python infers the type.

 **Syntax**:
 ```python